shhossain/computer_science/Data Structures/Array.md

 ## Array
-An array is a data structure that stores a collection of data values in contiguous memory locations.
+An array is a collection of items of same data type stored at contiguous memory locations.

+This makes it easier to calculate the position of each element by simply adding an offset to a base value, i.e., the memory location of the first element of the array (generally denoted by the name of the array).
+The base value is index 0 and the difference between the two indexes is the offset.

 ### Example
 ```